Mister-Espria/DiscLoBot/readme.md

 2. [Node-Red example to control devices in Home-Assistant through Discord.](https://raw.githubusercontent.com/Mister-Espria/DiscLoBot/master/node-red_example/example_2_ha_control.json.txt)

-    Use this example to control your Home-Assitant lights, switches and script with Discord.
+    Use this example to control your Home-Assitant lights, switches and scripts with Discord. script
     ![Node-red_control_ha](https://raw.githubusercontent.com/Mister-Espria/DiscLoBot/master/readme_images/Control_HA.PNG)

     >For this example it is **not** needed to have the DiscLoBot installed.
 Only the discord node in Node-Red.